MESH ONLINECODENAME:

 • A stable operator identity file (operator.toml with seed_hex = "...").
 Owner-only scoping keys on it, so it must not be ephemeral.

-• A running mesh peer to join. net wrap builds a node and joins the mesh via a peer — it does not bootstrap the first node.
+• A running mesh peer to join. net-mesh wrap builds a node and joins the mesh via a peer — it does not bootstrap the first node.
 If you don't have one, stand up a bootstrap node via the SDK (Discover and Invoke) and note its --node-addr / --node-pubkey / --psk-hex.
 There is no net up one-liner yet — do not invent one.

 Steps